ant-design/ant-design-pro-site/docs/adding-images-fonts-and-files.en-US.md

 return <Image src="/logo.png" />;
 ```

 When compiling, all public will be moved to dist without any processing.
 Be sure to use the absolute path when using it.
+Usually we recommend importing stylesheets, images and fonts from JavaScript.
+The public folder can be used as a workaround for many unusual situations.

 ## Add SVG